-(a) Ms. Billings by virtue of being a public official within the meaning of section 39(3) of the ICA, was required, at the material time, to file a statutory declaration with the Commission.
-This she failed to do.
+- (a) Ms. Fuller by virtue of being a public official within the meaning of section 39(3) of the ICA, was required, at the material time, to file statutory declarations with the Commission.
+This she failed to do. - (b) The deadline for filing having elapsed, the onus is on Ms. Fuller to provide the Commission with an explanation as to what accounted for her failure to file the required statutory declarations, and to make arrangements to comply.
+Up to the time of this report, the Commission had not been approached by

-(b) The deadline for filing having elapsed, the onus is on Ms. Billings to provide the Commission with an explanation as to what accounted for her failure to file the required statutory declaration, and to make arrangements to comply.
-Up to the time of this report, the Commission had not been approached by Ms. Billings concerning her failure to file his 2023 statutory declaration.
+Ms. Fuller concerning her failure to file the statutory declarations for the years in question.